 1403 Charging of Administrative and Clerical Salaries and Certain Other General Administrative Expenses to Federal Funds

-This document sets forth Yale’s policy regarding the direct charging of administrative or clerical salaries and other types of general administrative expenses, usually recovered through the Facilities & Administrative (F&A) rate, to federally funded (including federal prime subawards received by Yale from another entity) sponsored projects.
+This document sets forth Yale’s policy regarding the direct charging of administrative or clerical salaries and other types of general administrative expenses, usually recovered through the Facilities & Administrative (F&A) rate, to federally funded sponsored awards (including federal prime subawards) received by Yale from another entity.

-- Under federal regulations and sponsor requirements, general administrative expenses including but not limited to administrative or clerical salaries, office supplies, postage, local telephone costs, photocopy costs, network charges, cell phones, etc. should normally be treated as a F&A cost and recovered through the F&A cost rate (also known as indirect cost rate).
+Under federal regulations and sponsor requirements, general administrative expenses including but not limited to administrative or clerical salaries, office supplies, postage, local telephone costs, photocopy costs, network charges, telecom infrastructure and ITS costs, cell phones, etc. should normally be treated as a F&A cost and recovered through the F&A cost rate (also known as indirect cost rate).

-Principal Investigators and department administrators must ensure that the direct charging of F&A type costs must comply with sponsor requirements, University policy, and the applicable cost principles, either A-21 or A-81.
+Principal Investigators and department administrators must ensure that the direct charging of F&A type costs must comply with sponsor requirements, University policy, and the applicable cost principles, 2 CFR Part 200.